Our graduate nurse anesthesia program is the largest in the nation — but when you get here, it won't feel that way.

 |How do I apply?|

 Mark these important dates on your calendar.
-Submit your application and paperwork by the priority date to have the best chance of securing a seat in the program.
+Submit your application and paperwork by the deadline to be considered for a seat in the program.

 |How do I apply?|

-We have 19 different clinical sites in 10 different states.
+We have clinical sites in 9 different states.
 You'll select your clinical site preference during the application process.

 For the first 12 months, all students will be required to study at our main campus in Fort Worth, Texas.
 For the next 4 months, you have the option to stay at our main campus or finish at your assigned clinical site.